 - In consultation with your accountant, arrive at a suitable method for calculating the value of the business and each business owner’s share in same;

-a) Sourcing the funds required to payout the interest of any owner that is affected by death, trauma or total and permanent disability (usually in consultation with an insurance broker); and
+a) sourcing the funds required to payout the interest of any owner that is affected by death, trauma or total and permanent disability (usually in consultation with an insurance broker);

 We can also assist with the administration of any business succession requirements or any disputes in relation thereto, upon the death or otherwise of any affected business owner.